 Scientists Find A New Treatment for Alzheimer’s

-This is why scientists are running a real race against time not just to provide patients with a better quality of life, but to also try to reverse the effects of the disease.
+This is why scientists are running a real race against time not just to provide patients with a better quality of life, but to also try and reverse the effects of the disease.

-Because we know that there have been many studies carried out concerning Alzheimer’s and, for now, little progress has been made, it’s important to regard this kind of news with caution.
+Because we know that there have been many studies carried out concerning Alzheimer’s with little progress, it’s important to regard this kind of news with caution.

-Nevertheless, it does appear that a “small breakthrough” has already been achieved.
+Nevertheless, it does appear that scientist have achieved a “small breakthrough”.